- Anime and Manga

 open/close all folders

 - In the mid 90s, Pizza Hut had "The Pizza Head Show", starring their mascot at the time, Pizza Head.
-Pizza Head was an expy of Saturday Night Live's Mr. Bill, and had a nemesis in the pizza cutter Steve who always had it in for him.
+Pizza Head was an Expy of Saturday Night Live's Mr. Bill, and had a nemesis in the pizza cutter Steve, an Expy of Mr. Sluggo, who always had it in for him.
 Typical plots had Steve in his latest role (chef, doctor, superhero, umpire, what have you) showing up to screw Pizza Head over in some fashion, with Pizza Head frequently saying "Hey, he's not a <insert role here>!" to which the announcer would always say "Sure he is!"

 - The rabbit from Masha and The Bear goes through much abuse and antics.